xigxog/kubefox/docs/quickstart.md

 Ensure that the following tools are installed for this quickstart:

 - [Docker](https://docs.docker.com/engine/install/) - A container toolset and
-  runtime used to build KubeFox components' OCI images and run a local Kubernetes cluster via kind.
+  runtime used to build KubeFox Components' OCI images and run a local Kubernetes Cluster via kind.
 - [Fox](https://github.com/xigxog/kubefox-cli/releases/) - A CLI for
-  communicating with the KubeFox platform.
+  communicating with the KubeFox Platform.
 Download the latest release and add the binary to your system's path.
-Or, if Go is installed, use `go install github.com/xigxog/fox@v0.7.0-alpha`.
+Or, if Go is installed, use `go install github.com/xigxog/fox@v0.8.0-alpha`.
 - [Git](https://github.com/git-guides/install-git) - A distributed version
   control system.
 - [Helm](https://helm.sh/docs/intro/install/) - Package manager for Kubernetes
-  used to install the KubeFox platform on Kubernetes.
+  used to install the KubeFox Operator on Kubernetes.
 - [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) - **K**uberentes
   **in** **D**ocker.
-A tool for running local Kubernetes clusters using Docker container "nodes".
+A tool for running local Kubernetes Clusters using Docker container "nodes".
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/) - CLI for communicating
-  with a Kubernetes cluster's control plane, using the Kubernetes API.
+  with a Kubernetes Cluster's control plane, using the Kubernetes API.

 Here are a few optional but recommended tools:

 - [Go](https://go.dev/doc/install) - A programming language.
 The `hello-world`
-  sample app is written in Go, but Fox is able to compile it even without Go installed.
+  example App is written in Go, but Fox is able to compile it even without Go installed.
 - [VS Code](https://code.visualstudio.com/download) - A lightweight but powerful
   source code editor.
-Helpful if you want to explore the `hello-world` app.
+Helpful if you want to explore the `hello-world` App.

 ## Install KubeFox

-Let's kick things off by setting up a local Kubernetes cluster using kind.
-Use the following command to create the cluster.
+Let's kick things off by setting up a local Kubernetes Cluster using kind.
+Use the following command to create the Cluster.

 ```{ .shell .copy }
 kind create cluster --wait 5m